dcgerard/mouthwash_sims/README.md

 3. `gencode.v19.genes.v6p_model.patched_contigs.gtf.gz`
 4. `GTEx_Data_V6_Annotations_SubjectPhenotypesDS.txt`

-Next, download the list of human housekeeping genes and the NCBI NCBI-to-Ensembl gene mapping file, and copy these files to the [Data](data) directory:
+Next, download the list of human housekeeping genes and the NCBI-to-Ensembl gene mapping file, and copy these files to the [Data](data) directory: